 The pencil is a little flimsy leading to it breaking off every so often.

 Retractable pencil with a thin point that's easy to control to create natural looks.
 Waterproof formula provides long wear.
-Comes in nice collection of colors for great match.
+Comes in a nice collection of colors for great matches.
 Equipped with spoolie brush on the other end.
 Affordable.

 Pencil has a dry consistency and may crumble over time.
 Doesn't seem to last long with frequent use.

 The micro brow pencil is made for highly-detailed makeup jobs.
 The pencil's design provides a wide range of marks and outcomes.
 Cruelty-free makeup that's ethically created.
 Great for cosplay and formal events alike.

 The cruelty-free formula makes blending easier once you use it.
 One waterproof application lasts up to 36 hours.
 It's a pencil, pomade, and gel in 1.
 The color blends in well with your eyebrow hairs.
 The dual-ended brush gives you several ways to apply it.

 Buyers like the formula better than the pencil, as it's too thick and quite awkward.

 Distances itself from most competitors for being available in a choice of 12 shades, making it possible for most customers to find a perfect match.
 Retractable with a spoolie brush.
 Has a thin point for natural looks.

 Claims of waterproof wear are questionable.
 Not a lot of product for the price.